OPT General Contractor Jobs

 Get Access To All Jobs

-How to Get Visa Sponsorship in General Contractor
+Tips for Finding OPT Sponsorship in General Contractor

 Target firms with active federal contracts

 Companies holding federal or state infrastructure contracts are more accustomed to employment verification and visa paperwork.
-They're also more likely to have HR teams experienced with sponsoring workers through H-1B or other visa pathways after OPT.
+They're also more likely to have HR teams experienced with sponsoring workers through H-1B visa or other visa pathways after OPT.

 Frame your degree as your differentiator